Using File Specs

 Example 8

-Download The latest file uploaded to the all-my-frogs directory in the my-local-repo repository.
+Download the most recently uploaded file from the all-my-frogs/ directory in the my-local-repo repository.

 {